Inheritance disputes – have I really got a claim?

 About Tim Jones

-Tim qualified as a solicitor in 2012 having previously studied at the University of Sheffield and Nottingham Law School.
+Dispute Resolution/Litigation Tim qualified as a solicitor in 2012 having previously studied at the University of Sheffield and Nottingham Law School.
 He joined Ellis-Fermor & Negus in 2010.
-Tim undertakes a wide range of litigation matters for individuals and businesses, including disputes in relation to: Contracts Employment Property Wills and Estates Professional Negligence Tim has particular expertise…
+Tim provides advice and representation in relation to a range of civil disputes but with a particular emphasis on:- Inheritance disputes/contested estates; Disputes over jointly owned property;…

 View Full Profile